-At Bayou State Construction we are committed to our employees, hiring local American labor, with the overall goal of improving our community, with each roof we do.
-We see our business as a service, not only to the people who purchase it, but to the men we employee, and local vendors we buy products from.
-When a business hires out of town labor, or buys material out of town, they send that money to other regions.
-We employ local men because it keeps them working, which saves this community money.
-When men are out of work society pays for it peripherally, with drug use, crime, and social services.
-Thus when we build a roof, or anything, we are doing multiple things at once, which maximizes all of our energy output, including our customers.
-Anyone or any business that is all about the bottom line, the up front cost, is not seeing the whole picture. *We charge market prices.
-We will also beat any competitor's price by $200.
+At Bayou State Construction we are committed to our employees, hiring local American labor, with the overall goal of improving our community with each roof we install.
+We see our business as a public service, not only to the clients who purchase it, but to the men we employ and local vendors we buy products from.
+When a business hires out of town labor, or purchases material out of town, they send that money to other regions.
+We employ local men because keeping local members of the district working ultimately saves money for the community.
+When men are out of work, society pays for it peripherally in drug use, crime, and social services.
+Thus when we build a roof, or anything, we are accomplishing multiple things at once, which maximizes all of our energy output, including that of our customers.
+Anyone or any business that is all about the bottom line, the up-front cost, is not seeing the big picture. *We charge market prices and will also beat any competitor's price by $200.

-We believe in building every roof better than the first roof installed.
-Builders often use the cheapest material available.
-Things like rubber pipe boots, bare minimum 3/4" nails, and shingles.
+We believe in building every roof better than the original one installed.
+Our competitors often use the cheapest material available, such as rubber pipe boots, bare minimum 3/4" nails, and shingles.
 We build with premium shingles, lead pipe boots, and 1-1/4" nails.
 These small things cost little but add years to a roof.
-Rubber pipe boots last ten years and lead lasts 50 years and often longer.
+(For example: Rubber pipe boots last ten years while lead lasts 50 years and often longer.
 Once again, this maximizes our energy, building something that lasts.)

 Imagine a roof that lasts 20-30 years vs 10-15 years.
 How you build determines energy output, and building a 10-15 year roof vs 20-30 doubles the amount of energy output.
 Why would anyone choose to do this?
 Because the common practice is to compromise on the integrity of